Insurgency in Manipur

-The Insurgency in Manipur is an ongoing armed conflict between India and a number of separatist rebel groups, taking place in the state of Manipur.
+The Insurgency in Manipur is an ongoing armed conflict between India and several separatist rebel groups, taking place in the state of Manipur.
 The Insurgency in Manipur is part of the wider Insurgency in Northeast India; it displays elements of a national liberation war as well as an ethnic conflict.

 Background

-Manipur has been an "independent kingdom" since atleast 33 AD.
+Manipur has been an "independent kingdom" since at least 33 AD.
 The Kingdom of Manipur was integrated as a princely state of India following the brief Anglo-Manipur War of 1891.

 After Manipur signed the Instrument of Accession at the time of Indian independence in 1947, it was merged into India in October 1949, and governed as a centrally-administered Chief Commissioner's Province.
 The status insulted Manipur's historical imagination of independence, which turned into resentment after the Naga Hills district was granted statehood in 1962.

 The road to the statehood of Manipur has been violent.
-On October 23, 1969, when Indira Gandhi visited Manipur.
-The public pelted stones at her when she was delivering her speech.
-The public set on fire one police vehicle and an ambulance.
-One police driver died and 66 police personnel got injured.
+On 23 October 1969, when Indira Gandhi visited Manipur.
+Members of the public pelted stones at her when she was delivering her speech.
+People set on fire one police vehicle and an ambulance.
+One police driver died and 66 police personnel were injured.
 In the police firing, 4 civilians were killed and 6 others were injured.
-On 16 February 1970 UAC (United Action Committee) launched a huge strike in all the constituencies.
-In March 1970 they launched pickets at the Secretariat and DC office for the cause of statehood.
+On 16 February 1970, UAC (United Action Committee) launched a major strike across all constituencies.
+In March 1970, they launched pickets at the Secretariat and DC office for the cause of statehood.
 Police arrested 521 persons and registered 21 cases.
-As they could not be lodged in the jail, they were taken to sub-jail at Pallel.
+As they could not be lodged in the jail, they were taken to the sub-jail at Pallel.
 The self-styled President of Meitei State W. Tomba was arrested with 4 members.
 They were sentenced to life imprisonment.

-The neglect of statehood of Manipur, the Nagaland statehood in 1963 via violence and foreign supports from then East Pakistan and China help the formation of many insurgents groups in North-East India including Manipur.
+The neglect of statehood of Manipur, the Nagaland statehood in 1963 via violence and foreign support from then East Pakistan and China, helped the formation of many insurgent groups in North-East India including Manipur.

-Manipur's incorporation into the Indian state soon led to the formation of many insurgent organizations, seeking the creation of an independent state within the borders of Manipur, and dismissing the merger with India as involuntary.
+Manipur's incorporation into the Indian state soon led to the formation of many insurgent organizations, seeking the creation of an independent state within Manipur's borders and dismissing the merger with India as involuntary.

-During the post-colonial period as ethnic identities became increasingly politicized separating them from cultural context, tribes such as Anal, Moyon, Monsang and Maring who share cultural similarities with the other Kuki tribes, started identifying themselves as Naga.
+During the post-colonial period as ethnic identities became increasingly politicised separating them from cultural context, tribes such as Anal, Moyon, Monsang and Maring who share cultural similarities with the other Kuki tribes, started identifying themselves as Naga.
 This is seen as a milestone for the consolidation of Naga nationalism by United Naga Council and National Socialist Council of Nagaland-Isak Muivah.